Best Plants in Grow A Garden.

 7 Min Read

-Since the latest Pet Mutations Update (v1.14.0), the seed meta in Grow a Garden has drastically shifted.
+Since the latest Beanstalk Update, the seed meta in Grow a Garden has drastically shifted.
 Many previously top-tier seeds like Candy Blossom and Guanabana have been outclassed by newer, glitch-boosted plants like Hornshroom and Bone Blossom.

 This tier list ranks every major plant in the game based on: